pvdabeel/prolog/Documentation/FEATURES.md

 **Bug search and report drafts.**
 `--bugs` and `--search-bugs` query the Gentoo Bugzilla REST API.
 When the prover detects unsatisfiable dependencies, it generates structured bug report drafts with affected packages, constraints, and suggested fixes.
+The missing-provider feedback loop adds a second source of drafts: every undeclared build dependency discovered at build time is proposed as an "add `BDEPEND=<provider>`" report against the ebuild or its inherited eclass.

 **Interactive Prolog shell.**
 `--shell` drops into a live SWI-Prolog session with the full knowledge base